FAQ's

 Is therapy confidential?

-Confidentiality is an important building block of the therapeutic relationship, it provides trust and openness.
+Confidentiality is an important building block of the therapeutic relationship; it provides trust and openness.
 The law also helps the therapist protect the privacy and confidentiality of all communication between the therapist and the client.
 Information will not be disclosed without permission from the client.
 However, there are some legal exceptions to this law.
-These exceptions include: You will receive written and detailed information about your rights to privacy and confidentiality
+These exceptions include: You will receive written and detailed information about your rights to privacy and confidentiality.

 • Suspected child/elderly/disabled abuse.
 The therapist is required by law to report this immediately to the appropriate authorities.